BunmiFash/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This script sets permission for only others
+This script lists details if a file in long format